 And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.
 2 Corinthians 9:8

-You can rest.
-Put your to-do list away once in awhile.
+Put your to-do list away once in a while.
 There is no shame or guilt in rest.
 A rested mama is a refreshed mama.
-Rest for the sake of your little students.
-Rest for your own sake.
-Rest in the truth.
+Rest:

 The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.
 Psalm 23:1-3

 You are a priority.

 You are vitally important to those who love you.
 Be important to you.
 Take the time to invest in yourself.